-At preliminary application, the Authority will schedule an onsite inspection to discuss the proposed scope of work with the Applicant and third-party independent licensed engineer or architect.
-The PNA submitted at final application must have the items noted at the onsite inspection.
+As a condition of the award, the Authority will schedule an onsite inspection to discuss the proposed scope of work with the Applicant and third-party independent licensed engineer or architect.

 5. RENT ROLL FOR REHABILITATION

 A current rent roll certified by the on-site property manager or a representative of the property management company for rehabilitation projects.